-The Bureau has considerable powers at its disposal to investigate alleged conspiracies, such as the authority to obtain judicially-authorised search warrants (including computer searches), document production orders, orders compelling testimony and written returns under oath, and wiretaps.
-The Act also includes specific provisions designed to protect "whistleblowers" and makes it an offence to obstruct a Bureau investigation.
+The Bureau has considerable powers at its disposal to investigate alleged conspiracies, such as the authority to obtain judicially authorised search warrants (including computer searches), document production orders, orders compelling testimony and written returns under oath, and wiretaps.
+The Act also includes specific provisions designed to protect 'whistleblowers' and makes it an offence to obstruct a Bureau investigation.

-There are still many unresolved questions about the Bureau's ability to use its broad investigative powers against parties located outside of Canada.
+There are still many unresolved questions about the Bureau's ability to use its broad investigative powers against parties located outside Canada.
 For example, it is by no means clear that a judge would have the jurisdiction to issue one of these orders against an entity or individual not present in Canada.
 Quite apart from the jurisdictional issues, there also would be the practical difficulties of enforcing such an order even if it could be properly issued.
 Another unresolved issue is the extent to which a search warrant may authorise the Bureau to use a Canadian company's computer system to access records located in the database of a foreign affiliate.

-While the Competition Bureau is responsible for investigating alleged conspiracies, it does not prosecute criminal violations of the Act.
-Prosecution is the responsibility of the Attorney General of Canada.
-The Bureau will refer criminal matters to the Attorney General, which then must decide whether it is in the public interest to commence proceedings.
+Although the Competition Bureau is responsible for investigating alleged conspiracies, it does not prosecute criminal violations of the Act.
+Prosecution is the responsibility of the Public Prosecution Service of Canada (PPSC), which is headed by the director of public prosecutions (DPP).
+The Bureau will refer criminal matters to the DPP, who then must decide whether it is in the public interest to commence proceedings.
 Prosecutions under the Act are brought in the regular criminal courts.
-Although the Attorney General has official carriage of these cases, Bureau officers will work closely with counsel for the Attorney General throughout the prosecution process.
+Although the DPP has official carriage of these cases, Bureau officers will work closely with counsel for the DPP throughout the prosecution process.

-There is no "statute of limitations" in Canada for indictable criminal offences, such as the conspiracy offence.
+There is no statute of limitations in Canada for indictable criminal offences, such as the conspiracy offence.
 Therefore, while a party could conceivably benefit from the passage of time to escape prosecution in other jurisdictions (such as the United States), the same party could still face prosecution in Canada under section 45.